Cartrigger/sodium-fabric/README.md

 #### OpenGL Compatibility Layers

-Devices which need to use OpenGL translation layers (such as GL4ES, ANGLE, etc) are not supported and will very likely not work with Sodium.
+Devices which need to use OpenGL translation layers (such as GL4ES and similar) are not supported and will very likely not work with Sodium.
 These translation layers do not implement required functionality and they suffer from underlying driver bugs which cannot be worked around.